PewDiePie: Streaming and content on other platforms

 Though mostly known for his YouTube content, Kjellberg has at times streamed on other platforms.
 In September 2014, Kjellberg began streaming BroKen onto MLG.tv.
 He co-hosted the series with Kenneth Morrison, better known as CinnamonToastKen, who is also a video game commentator.

 In April 2017, while still continuing to upload new content onto YouTube, Kjellberg created Netglow, a crowdsourced channel on the livestreaming service Twitch.
 On Netglow, he started streaming Best Club, a weekly live stream show.
 Best Club premiered on 9 April, with its first episode featuring Brad Smith alongside Kjellberg.
 Kjellberg commented that his decision to create Netglow was in the works prior to the aforementioned allegations of antisemitic themes in his videos.
 Business Insider detailed that Kjellberg's first stream amassed around 60,000 viewers, and that Netglow had accumulated 93,000 subscribers to that point.

 On 9 April 2019, shortly before officially ending his competition with T-Series, Kjellberg announced that he would live-stream exclusively on streaming service DLive, as part of a deal with the company.
-Upon Kjellberg's 2020 signing to stream exlcusively on YouTube, he had amassed over 800,000 followers on DLive, but due to his deal with the former, and not having streamed on the latter in four months, Tubefilter noted that it was unclear if Kjellberg was still affiliated with DLive.
+Upon Kjellberg's 2020 signing to stream exclusively on YouTube, he had amassed over 800,000 followers on DLive, but due to his deal with the former, and not having streamed on the latter in four months, Tubefilter noted that it was unclear if Kjellberg was still affiliated with DLive.
 Kjellberg's DLive channel was eventually deactivated.

 In January 2021, Kjellberg signed a distribution deal with Jellysmack, a content creation company.
 The deal entails Jellysmack optimizing and then distributing Kjellberg's content for a Facebook Watch audience, though Kjellberg would continue to debut his content on YouTube.

 After years of inactivity, Kjellberg's "PewDiePie" Twitch account began streaming episodes of the Canadian sitcom Trailer Park Boys in March 2023.
 This was part of a test by the distribution and monetization service CoPilot Media, as they were on the verge of rolling out "PewDiePie Infinity", "essentially an endless loop of [Kjellberg]'s videos."
 On 9 May, Kjellberg's Twitch account received a ban despite only streaming this previously aired content.
 Kjellberg's Twitch account has received further temporary bans in July 2023 and October 2024, for ambiguous reasons.